RLittlesII/rodneylittlesii/drafts/posts/stateless-rx.md

 # The Problem

 Mobile application state is a sticky wicket.
-You receive events that can mutate the application state with no user interaction like reduced network signal.
-Users can receive a phone call, or other events which could put your app in a background state.
+You receive events that can mutate the application state with no user interaction like a reduced network signal.
+Users can receive a phone call or other events which could put your app in a background state.
 Events from outside the application (the operating system, the hardware) might change the state of the running application.
 What happens if these events conflict?
 How do we handle them cleanly when the events might depend on each other?
 These events transition your application to some state for some period of time.
 We have an entire system that needs to "Wake Up", "Power Down", or "Run Offline" and we need to respond to the event and transition the mobile application to the proper state so it doesn't crash!
 I have solved this problem a few ways over several mobile applications.
 Still looking for a better way to solve the problem.

 **Disclaimer:** The application I am solving this for has very *interesting* requirements because of all the background services that are happening and how they process.
 Application scope and life cycles have a huge impact on the application, processing certain things in certain states can cause the application to crash.
-If your application doesn't have these concerns, this *may* seem like over engneering, and that is okay!
+If your application doesn't have these concerns, this *may* seem like over-engineering, and that is okay!

 **Note:** This post is about more than my choice of library.